No Holds Barred (1989 film): Plot

 Rip finally puts an end to the match by knocking Zeus off a catwalk and through the ring far below.
 A frustrated Brell begins destroying electrical equipment, enraged over Zeus' loss.
-Rip angrily goes after Brell, intending to repay him for his misdeeds.
-Brell retreats, but accidentally touches live wires he had exposed in his tantrum and is electrocuted.
+Rip angrily goes after Brell, intent on repaying him for his misdeeds.
+Brell retreats, but accidentally touches live wires he had exposed in his tantrum and is electrocuted and dies.
 With their enemies vanquished, Rip and Randy celebrate with their friends.

 Release

 Home media

 The film was released on VHS, Betamax, and LaserDisc the next year.
 It was released on DVD with a digitally remastered transfer by WWE Home Video under the WWE Studios banner on July 3, 2012.
 A Blu-ray Disc release followed in April 2014.

 Reception and legacy

 Box office

 The movie debuted at #2, behind Indiana Jones and the Last Crusade, with $4,957,052 in ticket sales.
 Hogan writes in his autobiography the budget was about eight million dollars.
 Vince McMahon, who financed the movie, more or less broke even because of distribution fees.
 The final tally was $16,093,651 in ticket sales.

 During the October 13, 1997 episode of Monday Night Raw, Vince McMahon joked, "Hogan promised me that if the movie lost money he was gonna return his salary.
 I guess the check is still in the mail."
 This was during the Monday Night War and was part of a number of digs at Hogan's then-new movie project Assault on Devil's Island.
 Raw commentator Jim Ross also joked during the late 90s; "No Holds Barred?
 More like No Profit Allowed."